Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

-\ Based on the detection and depth estimation results of the current observation, we utilize the graph network $G=(N,A)$ to establish the agent-centric relationship. $G_{h}=(N_{h},A_{h})$ represents OHRG that explores the relationship among the objects, and $G_{d}=(N_{d},A_{d })$ indicates ATDRG that is designed to perceive the distance relationship between the agent and the target.
+Based on the detection and depth estimation results, we utilize the graph network $\gG=(\gV, \mA)$ to establish the agent-centric relationship, as shown in \cref{Feature_Aware}. $\mX \in \R^{N\times C}$ is the input of all nodes. $\left | \mX \right | = N$ is the number of the nodes; in this paper, the N is constant and equal to 100. $C$ denotes the dimension of the input feature. $\gG_h=(\gV_h, \mA_h)$ represents OHRG that captures the horizontal relationship among the objects, and $\gG_d=(\gV_d, \mA_d)$ denotes ATDRG that is designed to perceive the distance relationship between the agent and objects.

-{\bf Object Horizontal Relationship Graph. } To establish OHRG, we define a graph $G_{h}=(N_{h},A_{h})$, where $N_{h}$ and $A_{h}$ represent the node and edge, respectively.
-Note that the edge located between two nodes is in the horizontal direction.
-The feature of each node $n_{h}\in N_{h}$ includes the object coordinate $h$, the object category, and the label confidence.
-The coordinate is determined by the object bounding box.
-The graph takes all the nodes as inputs $X_{h}\in \mathbb{R}^{\left | N \right |\times D}$.
-Then, the graph embeds each node by a matrix $W_{h} \in \mathbb{R}^{\left | D \right |\times N}$, where $D$ denotes the dimension of the node feature.
+{\bf Object Horizontal Relationship Graph. } To establish OHRG, we define a graph $\gG_h=(\gV_h, \mA_h)$, where $\gV_h$ and $\mA_h$ represent the nodes and edges, respectively.
+Note that the edge $a_{h}\in \mA_{h}$ located between two nodes expresses a horizontal direction relationship.
+The input of all nodes $\gV_{h}$ is $\mX_{h}\in \R^{N\times C_h}$, including the object horizontal coordinates $[h_{1};h_{2}]$, the confidence $c$ and the semantic label $s$. $C_h$ denotes the dimension of the input feature.
+Note the node input $\mX_{h}$ depends on the N-dimensional detection features of the observed image.
+Like DETR, if the objects' number in the observation is less than N, the detector output the rest null nodes as 0.

-OHRG is designed to learn a spatial relationship $Z_{h}$ of all object nodes in the horizontal direction.
-Specifically, OHRG is a convolution network that outputs an encoding $Z_{h}$ according to the adjacency relationship $A_{h}\in \mathbb{R}^{\left | N \right |\times N}$.
-Note that the spatial positions of the objects are unknown in advance. $A_{h}$ is adaptively established by learning from visual observation input.
-The proposed OHRG layer is expressed as:
+To learn a layout relationship representation $\mZ_{h}\in \R^{N\times N}$ of all object nodes in the horizontal direction, all the nodes $\mX_{h}$ are input to the graph convolutional network (GCN) \cite{velickovic2018graph}.
+At this step, each input node is embedded by matrix $\mW_{h} \in \R^{C_h\times N}$.
+Then we embed all the nodes according to the adjacency matrix $\mA_{h}\in \R^{N\times N}$ with each node encoding $X_{h}\cdot W_{h}$ to obtain the layout relationship $Z_{h}$.
+OHRG representation is expressed as: